 Stage 3 only contains assets fulfilling the default definition of the Company.
 Within this stage credit losses have already incurred, or assets have been actually credit-impaired.
 Due to that fact, the difference between the asset's gross carrying amount and the present value of estimated future cash flows discounted at the financial asset's original effective interest rate should be considered.
 As a result of fulfilling Company's default criterion, the Probability of Default must be set equal to 1 and the Loss Given Default should be assessed on individual basis.
-The definition of default covers at least two dimensions, namely one rating-based dimension (C, D) as well as one days past due (90 days past due) based criterion.
+The definition of default covers at least two dimensions, namely one rating-based dimension and second one based on days past due (90 days past due).
 The calculation is based on a lifetime expected credit losses (EIR on amortised costs).